Prostate Cancer Proton Therapy

 Proton therapy is a form of radiation treatment that targets protons at tumors to kill cancer cells.
 It delivers higher, more effective doses of radiation than traditional X-ray radiation therapy with great precision, significantly limiting radiation exposure to surrounding healthy tissue.

-Proton therapy can be used in combination with chemotherapy, after surgery, or in combination with standard X-ray radiation treatment.
+Proton therapy can be used after surgery or in combination with chemotherapy or standard X-ray radiation treatment.
 It can be used to treat recurrent tumors, even if you have already received radiation.
-There are fewer short- and long-term side effects with proton therapy compared with standard X-ray radiation, including very low risk of any impact on urinary function, bowel function, or sexual potency.
-Patients often work and exercise while undergoing proton therapy, maintaining their normal life routines.
+There are fewer short- and long-term side effects with proton therapy compared to standard X-ray radiation, including very low risk of urinary, bowel, or sexual side effects.

 Receiving Proton Therapy

 Seattle Cancer Care Alliance (SCCA) patients receive proton therapy at SCCA Proton Therapy, A ProCure Center, located on UW Medicine’s Northwest Hospital & Medical Center campus (view map and directions).
 Most patients receive therapy five days a week for up to eight weeks.
 A complete proton therapy session can range from 15 to 60 minute; the time spend delivering protons to the tumor is only about one minute.

 If your doctors recommend proton therapy for you, they will talk with you about this option.

 Learn more about proton therapy for prostate cancer.